-This is such a delicious dish that it’s difficult to think of a simple side dish that would live up to the standards.
+What to Serve with Chicken Cordon Bleu?
+Chicken Cordon Bleu is such a delicious dish that it’s challenging to think of a simple side dish that would live up to the standards.
 The first and most obvious answer to this question is vegetables.
-Just about any roasted veggie would go really well with this recipe, but we’ll talk about them more specifically later.
+Just about any roasted veggie would go well with this recipe, but we’ll talk about them more specifically later.

 (I have included affiliate links to products I love.
 As an Amazon Associate, I earn from qualifying purchases.)
 In addition, this post contains affiliate links that will make me a small commission when used to order online.